-Ex 4.20 - Linda and Jerry Nelson have a joint checking account.
-From this account, Linda signed a \$100 check payable to Californians Against Drug Abuse.
-The committee identifies Linda Nelson as the contributor of the full \$100.
-Employee Time: If an employer donates the use of an employee to work on campaign activities for one or more campaigns, the amount the individual is paid is reportable as a nonmonetary contribution from the employer if the employee spends more than 10 percent of his or her compensated time in a calendar month working on campaign activities.
+Employee Time: If an employer donates the use of an employee to work on campaign activities for one or more campaigns, the amount the individual is paid is reportable as a nonmonetary contribution from the employer if the employee spends more than 10 percent of their compensated time in a calendar month working on campaign activities.
 To determine the contribution amount, allocate the gross compensation to the time spent on campaign activity.
 Compensation includes wages paid and any benefits in lieu of wages, such as stock options or an annuity purchase.
 Compensation does not include routine benefits, such as the employer's payments to a health care or retirement plan.